 “While we know how the Northern Lights are formed, now we’re investigating how they affect other things, such as space weather, and whether they create sound.
 There are people who say they have heard the Northern Lights while standing on the Finnmarksvidda plateau.
 Science can’t explain it yet, but there are many theories.
 Pretty cool!” says Nylund.

-If you want to see the Northern Lights outside the lab, Nylund has no doubt where you should head to.
+If you want to see the Northern Lights, Nylund has no doubt where you should head to.
 “Prestvannet is the place to be.
 That’s the spot in Northern Norway specifically chosen for the study of the Aurora Borealis.
 There are a few more buildings and a bit more light up there now, but the top of Tromsøya is a good place to see the Northern Lights.
 There’s nowhere else in the world where they’ve been studied more than they have up there!”